devkitPro/picasso/Manual.md

 ### .else
 ```
-.proc
+.else
 ```
-Introduces the ELSE block of an IF statement.
+Introduces the ELSE section of an IF statement.

 ### .end
 ```